Skip to main content

 Fixed Interest Rates

-The interest rate remains the same over the agreed upon borrowing period, typically a 5-year term.
+This means that the interest rate remains the same over the agreed upon borrowing period, typically a 5-year term.
 But if you want to lock in a great rate you can also get up to a 10-year term.

-Pro: Locks in your monthly payments and you don’t have to worry about economic shifts that might increase your rate.
-This means you have stability and can lessen anxiety.
-The principal amount you’re repaying won’t change if our prime rate changes.
+Locks in your monthly payments and you don’t have to worry about economic shifts that might increase your rate.

-Con: If interest rates drop considerably, you may miss out on some potential savings.
+If interest rates drop considerably, you may miss out on some potential savings.

 If you want a set-it and forget it mortgage, then this is the rate for you.
+The principal amount you’re repaying won’t change if our prime rate changes.

 Variable Interest Rates

 With a variable rate mortgage, the interest rate that you pay will change as our prime lending rate changes.
 Your mortgage payments will remain the same but the amount that is paid towards the principal of your mortgage will vary.
-Sometimes, but not always, variable rates can be slightly lower than fixed rates.

-Pro: If the Bank of Canada rates trend downward, then interest rates automatically decline as well.
+If the Bank of Canada rates trend downward, then interest rates automatically decline as well.

-Con: If rates rise significantly, your financial burden might become more than you can handle.
+If rates rise significantly, your financial burden might become more than you can handle.

 Choosing a variable rate in the short-term hoping to predict a rate drop so you can lock in at the right time could be a risky business.
 Rates can be hard to predict.